Due to unexpected equipment failures, HOT WATER quality is being monitored across the Vancouver campus.

 What do I need to do?

-Out of an abundance of caution, we are posting notices at all 52 of the buildings on campus that have these heat exchangers.
+Out of an abundance of caution, we are posting notices at all buildings on campus that have these heat exchangers.
 If you notice anything out of the ordinary with your hot water, please call Building Operations immediately at 604.822.2173 so we can identify and repair the issue.